-- Copyright in the work has expired, meaning that the work has entered the public domain and can be freely used or exploited by anyone. - The copyright holder has given permission for the use or exploitation of the work e.g. has responded to you directly giving permission or has already given a general approval via a public copyright licence such as a Creative Commons licence (with or without associated conditions). - The use falls under one of the copyright exceptions under the Copyright, Designs and Patents Act 1988as amended. - The relevant work and use is covered by a licensing scheme that the u3a and/or the Third Age Trust and/or the relevant venue has subscribed to.
+- 1. Copyright in the work has expired, so that it has entered the public domain and can be freely used by anyone. - 2.
+The copyright holder has responded to you directly giving permission or has already given a general approval via a public copyright licence such as a Creative Commons licence (with or without associated conditions). - 3.
+The use falls under one of the copyright exceptions under the Copyright, Designs and Patents Act 1988 as amended. - 4.
+The relevant work and its use are covered by a licensing scheme to which the U3A and/or the Third Age Trust and/or the relevant venue has subscribed.